 Georgetown and the surrounding waterfront is the perfect place to end Day 2.

-When you’re finished exploring Georgetown, head back to your hotel because there’s lots to do on the last day of this Washington, D.C. itinerary.
+- When you’re finished exploring Georgetown, head back to your hotel because there are lots to do on the last day of this Washington, D.C. itinerary.

-For our last day in Washington, D.C., let’s explore a few more favorites of both tourists and locals.
+For our last day in Washington, D.C., let’s explore a few more favorites for tourists and locals.

 United States National Arboretum